Bringing the data back: from the US to us

 I have been using it for a while now and I am quite happy with it.
 So even if it is not the cheapest option out there, so far it has been able to deliver a smooth experience.
 The one hiccup I had was resolved quickly by their support team, to add to the positive experience.

-To me it is one of the stronger “Dropbox/Google Drive, but actually private and EU‑focused” options.
+To me it is one of the stronger Dropbox-but-actually-private-and-EU‑based options.

 Internxt is also an EU‑based, open‑source, end-to-end encrypted cloud storage provider.
 I really like its offering as a pure storage service, and the fact that it is open source.